martinszeltins/nuxt-pnpm-json5/README.md

 Cannot find matching package.json in modules/myNuxtModule.ts or parent directories when using pnpm with package.json5

 pnpm 10 supports package.json5 format which I am using in my Nuxt project.
 But `nuxt prepare` gives me this error.
 This needs to be run with pnpm 10 because older versions don't have json5 support.
-Check your pnpm version before running pnpm install (!)
+Check your pnpm version before running pnpm install (!).
+Stackblitz doesn't seem to have pnpm 10 installed so you might need to test this locally.

 ````
 $ pnpm --version